JoeyEamigh/concord4-rs/README.md

 # concord4-rs

-A Rust library allowing access to the data provided by apcupsd.
+A Rust library to interact with the Concord4 Alarm Panel via an Interlogix Superbus 2000 serial connection.

-## Installation
+## Installation (not published yet)

 ```sh
 cargo add concord4